|Early Spring Date:||April 18|

 Spring: Scarlet Tanagers are common at Monticello Park each spring.
 These eye-popping birds breed in the Washington metro area, but they do not breed at Monticello.
 They usually start to arrive at the end of April, and your best chance to see one at the park is during the second week in May.
 They are long distance migrants who winter in South America.
 Summer Tanagers are infrequently seen at Monticello.
 They also are long distance migrants, but they have a broader wintering range that includes Central and South America and the Caribbean.
 A small number nest in the Washington metro area, which is near the northern edge of their breeding range, but none nest at Monticello.

-Fall: Scarlet Tanagers are not common at Monticello in the fall, with an average of only 6 sightings per year.
+Fall: Scarlet Tanagers are not common at Monticello in the fall, with an average of only 6 or 7 sightings per year.
 Very few Summer Tanagers have ever been seen at Monticello during the fall.

 Where to See Them in the Park